-What to file: Complaint for Breach of the Covenant of Quiet Enjoyment (on DC-CV-001, the District Court Complaint form).
+What to file: Complaint for breach of the Covenant of Quiet Enjoyment (on DC-CV-001, the District Court Complaint form).

-The Covenant of Quiet Enjoyment means that the landlord must control disturbances to your peaceful enjoyment of the rental property that they have the ability and authority to control.
+The Covenant of Quiet Enjoyment means that the landlord must control disturbances to your peaceful enjoyment of the rental property that s/he has the ability and authority to control.

-Note: the court may require that you previously notified the landlord of the problem and gave the landlord a reasonable opportunity to correct it.
+Note: the Court may require that you previously notified the landlord of the problem and gave the landlord a reasonable opportunity to correct it.